annitya/roc-completion/readme.md

 Known issues
 ------------
 If the Roc-terminal is a bit sluggish to start, it will not be properly named.
+Oh the horror!

 In progress
 -----------
-- Determine how to provide user with information about setting.
-    - Provide said information.
+- Don't attempt to fetch completions unless roc.config.js is present in project at root.

 First release
 ------------
 - Only add trailing commas if enabled in CodeStyle.
+    - What about eslint?
 - Publish the damned thing.

 Next version